Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Acknowledgements

 \section{Acknowledgements}

-This work is partly supported by the AttracTIS project, funded by ECOPHYTO 2021-2022: ``Construire avec les outre-mer une agro\'ecologie ax\'ee sur la r\'eduction de l’utilisation, des risques et des impacts des produits phytopharmaceutiques''.
-YD is (partially) supported by the DST/NRF SARChI Chair in Mathematical Models and Methods in Biosciences and Bioengineering at the University of Pretoria (Grant 82770).
-YD, MdT and PAB acknowledge the support of the Conseil R\'egional de la R\'eunion, the Conseil d\'epartemental de la R\'eunion, the European Regional Development Fund (ERDF), and the Centre de Coop\'eration Internationale en Recherche Agronomique pour le D\'eveloppement (CIRAD).
+This work was partly supported by the AttracTIS project, funded by ECOPHYTO 2021-2022: ``Construire avec les outre-mer une agro\'ecologie ax\'ee sur la r\'eduction de l’utilisation, des risques et des impacts des produits phytopharmaceutiques''.
+YD acknowledges the support of the BactroTIS project, grant number ANR-25-ECOM-0031-01.
+YD is also (partially) supported by the DST/NRF SARChI Chair in Mathematical Models and Methods in Biosciences and Bioengineering at the University of Pretoria (Grant 82770).
+YD, MdT and PAB acknowledge the support of the Conseil R\'egional de la R\'eunion, the European Regional Development Fund (ERDF), and the Centre de Coop\'eration Internationale en Recherche Agronomique pour le D\'eveloppement (CIRAD).